FernandAdam/execute-command-after-mount/README.md

 # execute-script-after-mount
-This is a program to add a service executing a script if a specific drive mounted
+This is a program to add a service executing a script if a specific drive mounted.

+# Start
+- run the program with sudo
+- plug in your device(in my case it was a usb-drive)
+- choose the folder or file where you want to copy
+- choose the folder where the file or folder should be copied